 And it still isn’t!

-Throw in a couple of torn rotator cuffs on top, terrible arthritis & lemme tell ya, there isn’t a damned pillow in this world that provides a peaceful night’s sleep.
+Throw in a couple of torn rotator cuffs & terrible arthritis & lemme tell ya, there isn’t a damned pillow, bed or anything in this world that provides a peaceful night’s sleep.

 No wonder I regularly suffer from the absolutely-craziest nightmares ever!